Westville, Oklahoma

-Westville is a town in Adair County, Oklahoma located in the foothills of the Ozark Mountains.
-Westville lies at the junction of U.S. Highways 59 and 62, and approximately thirteen miles north of Stilwell, Oklahoma, the county seat.
+Westville is a town in Adair County, Oklahoma, located in the foothills of the Ozark Mountains.
+Westville lies at the junction of U.S. Highways 59 and 62, and approximately 13 miles north of Stilwell, the county seat.

 History

 Before statehood, Westville was a community in the Goingsnake District of the Cherokee Nation.
 The town was founded in 1895, when the Kansas City, Pittsburg and Gulf Railroad (later acquired by the Kansas City Southern Railroad) was constructing a rail line from Kansas City to the Gulf Coast.
 The Westville post office was established on November 18, 1895.
-The town name honored Jim West, who lived one mile south of nearby Cincinnati, Arkansas, and whose son, Jim West, Jr., was an attorney for the Kansas City Southern Railway.
+The town name honored Jim West, who lived one mile south of nearby Cincinnati, Arkansas, and whose son, Jim West Jr., was an attorney for the Kansas City Southern Railway.

 The original plat for the included 175 acres.
-Expansion came soon with the development of the William D Williams addition and the Pat Dore Addition.
+Expansion came soon with the development of the William D. Williams addition and the Pat Dore Addition.